How to Create Custom Sidebars and Footers for Your WordPress Website

 Users want – and expect – personalized online experiences that are tailored to their needs.
 If you’ve ever used Amazon, you know exactly what I mean.
 Practically any WordPress website admin could increase user engagement if their sidebar and footer content was better tailored to more specific groups of users.
 This is why Custom Sidebars is an essential plugin for membership sites.

 The free version of the plugin provides you with all the necessary tools for a powerful amount of flexible customization.
 For many WordPress site admin, that’s all you’ll really need.
-And if you do decide you need more features, you can easily upgrade to the Pro version and start cloning widgets, controlling visibility and backing up your sidebars.
+But, of course, the pro version is better and allows you to clone widgets, control visibility and back up your sidebars.

 Have you customized the sidebars and widgets on your site?
 Do you use Custom Sidebars?
 If so, how have you used it to tailor your content?
 Let us know in the comments below.